 The aim of the project is the identification of "cheap" stocks.
 This means that with our tools you can easily and quickly identify cheap stocks and a favorable market environment.

 The result is a better performance of your stock portfolio.

 Very complex valuation methods, which are difficult to learn for stock market beginners, have been simplified so that thousands of shares could be valued to provide you with professional information even if you are not an expert.

 Dr. Peter Klein, BA

-Founder of fairvalue-calculator and inventor of the Fair Value Calculator.
-You are welcome to contact me, I am happy about any cooperation, criticism or suggestions for improvement!
-Just write me an email and I am happy to discuss.
+Founder of Fairvalue-Calculator and inventor of the Fair Value Calculator Method.
+You are very welcome to contact me, I am happy about any cooperation, criticism or suggestions for improvement!
+Just write me an email and I am happy to discuss with you.

 8720 Knittelfeld - Austria

 Dr. Peter Klein, BA – Founder of Fair Value Calculator

 Born in Graz, probably the most charming city of Austria, I started to get excited about the stock market at the age of 14.
 How could it be that some seemingly few investors are earning an extraordinary amount of money in stocks, while friends and relatives claim that the stock market is a risky place where you can quickly lose your home.
 So what distinguishes the winners from losers?